mwbowers/mwbowers.github.io/reference/datagate/datagate-client/init-member-options.md

 ---
 title: "InitMemberOptions enum        | QSYS API Reference Guide"
 description: "Specifies the options to use when initializing a member. "
-last_modified_at: 2024-07-09T17:00:40Z
+last_modified_at: 2024-07-29T18:18:49Z
+sitemap: false
 ---

 Specifies the options to use when initializing a member.